MatthewDawkins/armory/README.md

 - ##### Node installation on Windows

-  Download the installer at [official Node.js website](https://nodejs.org/).
+  Download the installer at the [official Node.js website](https://nodejs.org/).
 Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - ##### Node installation on Ubuntu